TimVinkemeier/Haptics/README.txt

 About
 ############
 Haptics was created as part of my Computer Science Bachelor thesis.
 Although widely functional, it has only a prototype status and has not been tested thoroughly.
-All aspects of Haptics, its architecture and information on how to use it can be found in my Bachelor thesis: <URL>
+All aspects of Haptics, its architecture and information on how to use it can be found in my Bachelor thesis: http://sdrv.ms/Iu9obd

 License
 ############